 To claim for unfair dismissal the following elements must be satisfied:

-- You must be an employee of a company as opposed to self-employed (in some circumstances this is not always the case); and you must not be in an exempt category, such as in the armed forces or police officers;
+- You must be an employee of a company as opposed to self-employed (in some circumstances this is not always the case); and you must not be in an exempt category, such as in the armed forces;

-- At the time of your termination you must have had a qualifying one year’s continuous service with the company.
-There are exceptions to the twelve month rule.
-For example, you may be a pregnant woman and you are dismissed for this very reason before your qualifying twelve month period, or it may be for a health and safety related issue;
+- At the time of your termination you must have had a qualifying two year’s continuous service with the company.
+There are exceptions to the two year rule.
+For example, you may be a pregnant woman and you are dismissed for this very reason before your qualifying two year period, or it may be for a health and safety related issue;

 - Any claim must be filed within 3 months of either your dismissal or the last act of discrimination.
 For more information please see our questions and answers section (below).
 Alternatively, please feel free to contact us.